ingadhoc/product/product_unique/README.rst

 To use this module, you need to:

 #.
-Set an default code and barcode to the product.
+Set a default code to the product.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot